15+ Beautiful Landscapes in Spain That Will Amaze You

 The Sierra de Grazalema Natural Park has incredible landscapes and nature you’ll want to see during your time in Andalusia.

-The park is located just in between the northeastern part of Cadiz and Malaga, so there are over 10 towns that lie within the park.
+The park is located just between the northeastern part of Cadiz and Malaga, so there are over 10 towns that lie within the park.
+I especially love Zahara de la Sierra, where I took the photo above.

 But the park is also known for its hiking trails.
 There are over 15 different types of walks you can do in this park, and each one offers a different landscape, but it’s guaranteed that you’ll be impressed by their beauty.